bharath12b5/mvn-linux/Building-MariaDB-10.0.md

 ## Building the Galera wsrep provider

-The Galera wsrep provider is a library that extends a number of database products with replication capabilities.
+The Galera wsrep ("write set replication") provider is a library that extends a number of database products (including MariaDB) with replication capabilities.
 We have patched it so that it can be built on Linux on z Systems.
 It will need to be installed before MariaDB clustering can be enabled.

 1. Building Galera requires SCons.
 Download the SCons RPM and install it: